Bookstore owner searching for family of lost WWI Bible

 "Everything's a treasure in here," Adams said.

 In addition to all the books she's read in her lifetime, she's heard many stories from her customers.
 About two years ago, she found a pocket Bible inside a donation made to the store.
-The New Testament belonged to a man in the World War I Medical Corps, William Stephen Hubuet.
+The New Testament belonged to a man in the World War I Medical Corps, William Stephen Huguet.
 It's something Adams doesn't intend to sell and is searching for the rightful owner.

 "The right family, not just somebody that wants to pick it up," she said.

 She thinks the New Testament might be something special to someone.
-It's a 1917 edition and Hubuet's name is written in ink on the inside.
+It's a 1917 edition and Huguet's name is written in ink on the inside.

 "These are what soldiers carried with them during the wars," Adams said.